Resolute’s Syama gold mine in Mali to be fully automated

 The fully automated underground mine is scheduled for commissioning in late 2018.

-Resolution’s second gold producing asset, the Ravenswood Gold Mine in Queensland, Australia, recently received final approvals for an expansion that should take annual production beyond 120,000 ounces, over a mine-life of 13 years or more.
+Resolute’s second gold producing asset, the Ravenswood Gold Mine in Queensland, Australia, recently received final approvals for an expansion that should take annual production beyond 120,000 ounces, over a mine-life of 13 years or more.

 The company is also working on a feasibility study for the historic Bibiani gold mine in Ghana, which results are expected to be released in a matter of weeks.
 After that, the Perth-based miner will make a development decision.